 - Have a network that will allow your to successfully secure sponsors for much of your horse’s care (or have financial resources that make caring for your training horse no burden).

-- Be a great sport
+- Be a great sport in a team environment

 - Plan to work to market your training horse

 - Be able to offer discounted 30-90 days of training after adoption to the adopters to encourage a lasting partnership

 There will be ONLY 30 Trainers between both Training divisions